Skip to main content

 Don’t:

-• Focus too much on how the cards were stacked against you; tell a story about overcoming an obstacle instead.
+• Focus too much on how the cards were stacked against you; instead, tell a story about overcoming an obstacle.

 • Dance around the facts.
 If you have made some mistakes (e.g., received disciplinary action), own up to them and then pivot to what you learned from the experience and how you not only are applying those lessons today, but will also apply them in the future.

-How CEA Can Help You with Your Additional Info Essay
+How CEA Can Help You with Your Additional Info Essays

-Here at CEA, we help students write successful admissions essays that differentiate themselves from other similarly qualified applicants.
+Here at CEA, we help students write successful admissions essays that differentiate them from other similarly qualified applicants.

 We also help guide families through important decisions, such as whether to—and how to—write an Additional Info Essay that accurately captures their experiences and reflects their tenacity.
 We strategize with applicants to make sure they’re submitting well-rounded applications that will resonate with admissions officers.